AceVentura0/AnthropicAPIFileTools/README.md

 A simple Python helper package for working with the Anthropic API's file upload features.
 The Anthropic files API is still new and in beta, so these basic wrapper functions are for convenience when uploading, listing, and deleting files in your Anthropic workspace.

 ## Why?
-The Anthropic files API is still evolving and not yet widely documented.
-These wrappers make it easier to:
+The Anthropic files API is still in beta, therefore limited in functionality and documentation.
+The provided wrapper functions make it easier to:
-- Upload PDF and text files (with auto-conversion for markdown and JSON)
+- Upload PDF and text files (also accepting markdown and JSON)
 - List your uploaded files in a readable table
 - Delete individual files or clear your workspace
 - Test your API connection and file referencing with Claude